Connor56/crawl-a-site/README.md

 Linux.

-If you have a Linux machine, and you find that the app is returning 404s resource not found.
-Please look in the following file:
+If you have a Linux machine, and you find that the app is returning `404`s resource not found, starting from the `crawl-a-site` root directory, look in the following file:

 ```bash
 nginx/conf/nginx.conf
 ```

-and alter the FastAPI server proxy pass section to fit Linux:
+and find the FastAPI server proxy pass section:

 ```nginx
 # Proxy API requests to the FastAPI server